buildpulse/buildpulse-example-rspec/README.md

 ## GitHub Actions CI Integration

 If you have an existing RSpec project building on GitHub Actions CI, this [diff](https://github.com/Workshop64/buildpulse-example-rspec/compare/7d2004e...github-actions) shows how to set up your GitHub Actions workflow to send test results to BuildPulse.

+## Semaphore CI Integration

+If you have an existing RSpec project building on Semaphore, this [diff](https://github.com/Workshop64/buildpulse-example-rspec/compare/7d2004e...semaphore) shows how to set up your `.semaphore/semaphore.yml` workflow to send test results to BuildPulse.